hrishikesh1990/freelancer_report/docs/4-how-much-does-it-cost-to-hire-a-developer.md

 In project-based compensation (or) ‘Fixed Price’ compensation, you would need to pay a fixed rate (based on the estimates) to the freelancer.
 The payment is due upon the successful and satisfactory completion of the project.
 This type of model works well for small startups where budget is a major constraint, and where strict adherence to the budget is the number one priority.

-However, it depends heavily on the initial estimates, that have been finalised based on some assumptions.
+However, it depends heavily on the initial estimates that have been finalised based on some assumptions.
 Hence, for long-term projects, which require flexibility and re-alignment during the course of the project, fixed price projects are seldom used.

 #### Advantages:
 * Suited for short-term projects which require fast turnarounds, and payments need to be processed fast